Skip to Content Skip to Footer

 8.9 oz. up to 36 oz. boxes

-Cream of Rice (regular)
+Cream of Rice cereal box with peach-topped bowl.

 Cream of Rice